later post | index | earlier post

 We’re green.

 We consider the environmental impact of everything we do.
-ASM Metal Recycling is fully accredited with both the ISO 14001 and the ISO 9001.
-We are also fully licensed by The Environment Agency.
+ASM Metal Recycling is fully licensed by The Environment Agency.

 We’re certified.

 All four ASM Metal Recycling premises are fully registered and compliant with the Scrap Metal Dealers Act 2013.
-We’re also an approved Contractors’ Health and Safety Scheme (CHAS) provider, investing in the safe and efficient productivity of our staff.
+We’re also fully accredited with both the ISO 14001 and the ISO 9001.

 Find your local depot here, or check out our scrap metal collection services.